-Self-report data showed a significant increase in self-reported identification behaviour from pre to post in the total workforce.
-Compared to pre, where only 44% reported that they were using the Family Assessment Form to identify children, 65% used the Family Assessment Form at post test.
-The difference was significant ($\text{Chi}^2 = 18.6, p < .05$).
+Self-report data showed a significant increase in self-reported identification behaviour from pre to post.
+Compared to pre, where only 44% reported that they were using the Family Assessment Form to identify children, 65% used the Family Assessment Form at post measures.
+The difference was significant (Chi2 = 18.6, p < .05).

 To investigate whether or not the workforce had changed their practice in terms of providing support for the children, we tested for increased experience with family conversations.
-There were no significant changes in terms of family conversations three years after the new legislation made this mandatory (see Table 2).
+The pre-test group scored significantly higher than the post-test group, indicating a decreased activity in terms of family conversations three years after the new legislation made this mandatory (see Table 2).

 All hospital wards are obligated to appoint a member of the staff to be a "child responsible person" due to the altered legislation.
-A child responsible person has a particular responsibility to ensure that their ward is professionally equipped and updated in terms of providing support for families.
-This does not mean however that

-Table 2 Independent samples t-tests of differences in outcome variables between pre-test and post-test they have the sole responsibility for the children of patients within the wards.
-The child responsible persons are appointed by the ward managers, and we wanted to test if they were significantly different from the rest of the workforce in terms of providing support for children of patients.
-We tested if the child contacts reported a higher number of family conversations (Child Talks).
+Since there is reason to believe that the child contacts are more motivated, more interested and more trained in a child focus within adult mental health services, we tested if the child contacts reported a higher number of family conversations (Child Talks).
 There were no significant differences between the child contacts and the rest of the staff in terms of providing support for children of patients as a part of the Child Talks intervention.
-At post-test, 31% of the total staff reported that they had offered Child Talks to patients who were parents, and 25% reported that they had delivered the intervention to families.
-This means that 3⁄4 of the personnel had not started to use the Child Talks intervention.
+At post-test, 31% of the total staff reported that they had offered Child Talks to patients who were parents, and 25 % reported that they had delivered the intervention to families.
+This means that $\frac{3}{4}$ of the personnel had not started to use the Child Talks intervention.